NVIDIA Open Source Data Acquisition

 Containerized Deployment

-A ready-to-run container bundles all userspace dependencies including a dmabuf-patched DPDK — no host-side dependency setup, no peermem kernel module.
-From docker pull to running benchmarks in minutes.
+A ready-to-run container bundles all userspace dependencies including a dmabuf-patched DPDK, with no host-side dependency setup and no peermem kernel module.
+Go from docker pull to running benchmarks in minutes.

 Build & Run in Minutes